asudeerbil/blog-laravel/README.md

   - Create, read, update, and delete blog posts with validation rules.
   - Automatic slug generation for SEO-friendly URLs.
 - **Categories & Tags (Optional)**
   - Organize posts into categories and add tags for easier navigation.
+- **Comments & Questions**
+  - Visitors can leave comments or questions on posts.
+  - **Automatic email notifications sent to admin’s email** when a new comment/question is submitted.
 - **Search & Filtering**
   - Search by post title or content, filter by category or tag.
 - **Pagination**